 Are you interested in learning about antiracism, racial equity, and social justice?
 Books are a great place to start.
 Books can help us with our own self-reflection and can also give us an effective way to begin having crucial conversations with our families, friends, co-workers, and neighbors.
 Readers can take part in a community movement to read, learn, think, talk about, and lead social transformation.

 Interested in hosting a Real Reads Book Discussion?
 Gather your family, friends, co-workers, or neighbors, and we’ll bring the discussion to you with our experienced facilitators.
-Complete the form below and we’ll get back to you to make the arrangements.
+Use the form below and we’ll get back to you to make the arrangements!

-FREE PUBLIC DISCUSSION OF CASTE: THE ORIGINS OF OUR DISCONTENTS AVAILABLE THANKS TO OUR PARTNERSHIP WITH THE CINCINNATI & HAMILTON COUNTY PUBLIC LIBRARY.
+FREE PUBLIC DISCUSSION OF THEY WERE HER PROPERTY AVAILABLE THANKS TO OUR PARTNERSHIP WITH THE CINCINNATI & HAMILTON COUNTY PUBLIC LIBRARY.

 Real Reads Book Discussion RequestIf you are interested in hosting a YWCA Real Reads Book Discussion (offered Monday-Friday only), please complete the following form.
 Our staff will follow up promptly!
 Thank you for your interest.